 Prior to his government service, Alex spent more than a decade in private practice at other leading international law firms.
 He defended the transactions of domestic and international technology, media, and energy clients before antitrust agencies and represented class action defendants in federal and state court litigation around the United States.

 Alex is frequently recognized for the quality of his work and client service.
-In 2018, Chambers named him a "Recognised Practitioner" in its ranking of DC antitrust lawyers.
+In 2018, Chambers USA named him a "Recognised Practitioner" in its ranking of top DC antitrust lawyers.
 He was also individually acknowledged as "excellent" by Global Competition Review in its 2018 ranking of the world's antitrust practices.
-Legal 500 referred to his client representations in its review of recommended US merger review practices in 2017 and 2018, and GCR and Who's Who Legal named him a "Future Leader" in 2017 and 2018.
+Legal 500 referred to his client representations in its review of recommended US merger review practices in 2017 and 2018, and GCR and Who's Who Legal named him a "Future Leader" in 2017 and 2018 (for lawyers aged 45 and under).
 Clients have praised him as a "high-quality deal lawyer" with "excellent DOJ experience."

 Before law school, Alex co-founded and sold an online technology company.